Clubs within Cottage Club

-The Original Bago Boys was a group of about a dozen Cottage members who rented a Winnebago motor home and departed UCC on a Thursday evening in early November, 1975.
-The itinerary included a party Thursday night at a women’s college, followed by a Friday night party at a second woman’s college, both in the Boston area (further details available only under high security clearance).
+The Original Bago Boys was a group of about a dozen Cottage members who rented a Winnebago motor home and departed UCC on a Thursday evening in early November 1975.
+The itinerary included a party Thursday night at a women’s college, followed by a Friday night party at a second women’s college, both in the Boston area (further details available only under high-security clearance).

-Unfortunately the game was televised and the banner drew unwanted attention.
-They then parked the Winnebago outside a roaring Pi Eta Club party in Cambridge Sat night, drove out to Marblehead MA for Sunday brunch (and team swim in the Atlantic Ocean) which was hosted by the parents of a Bago participant, and finally headed back to Cottage in time for dinner on Sunday evening.
+Unfortunately, the game was televised and the banner drew unwanted attention.
+They then parked the Winnebago outside a roaring Pi Eta Club party in Cambridge Saturday night, drove out to Marblehead, MA for Sunday brunch (and team swim in the Atlantic Ocean) hosted by the parents of a Bago participant, and finally headed back to Cottage in time for dinner on Sunday evening.

 The Original Bago Boys actually had a designated driver, sustained no material damages to the vehicle, and survived with minimal psychological impairments.
 The trip generated more laughs than they could ever recall in any one college weekend excursion and lots of goodwill for Cottage and Princeton.
 By the way, the University looked the other way on both the banner and the jerseys, which were returned promptly!!